realshafer/RNBO-on-Raspberry-Pi/README.md

 After confirming the change, the Raspberry Pi will need to restart.

-In order to SSH into the Pi now, you will need to address it by its new host name, for example:
+In order to SSH into the Pi now, you will need to address it by its new hostname, for example:

 ```sh
 ssh pi@c74rpi-yourinitials.local